Semgrepignore v2 reference

 - Paths excluded via Semgrepignore patterns are ignored.
 Semgrepignore patterns can be of different sources which are detailed in the upcoming section.

-The list of files obtained by expanding the scanning roots are called target files.
+The list of files obtained by expanding the scan roots are called target files.
 To obtain target files, Semgrep follows a number of fixed rules and some configurable filters.

-For each scanning root, Semgrep infers a project root (v2 only).
+For each scan root, Semgrep infers a project root (v2 only).
 The

 project root determines the location of applicable .semgrepignore